kaishengyao/courses/Papers.md

 13. [Leveraging Sparse Linear Layers for Debugging Deep Networks](https://arxiv.org/pdf/2105.04857.pdf) this paper proposes using elastic networks with a regularization path to select proper reguarlization with enough interpretability and accuracy.
 14. [Identifiabile attention weights](https://arxiv.org/pdf/2106.01269.pdf) shows that an easy solution is to reduce the size of key vector and increase the length of the value vectors in attention.

+## Active Learning
+1. Dealing with noise or outlier in Active Learning is studied in the [paper](https://arxiv.org/pdf/2107.02331.pdf) and it suggests using a visualization tool that can show the group biasness of the data.

 ## Pretrain
 1. New pretrain idea that uses generation tasks for pretraining (https://arxiv.org/pdf/2103.10360.pdf)